sábado, 17 de marzo de 2012

 primary care physicians is positively associated with better population health in

-.
+the United States.
 The relationship holds at different units of analysis (state, county,

 and MSA levels) for various health outcomes (all-cause mortality; cancer, heart